apollographql/federation-jvm/spring-subscription-callback/README.md

 ## Usage

-In order to enable HTTP subscription callback protocol support you need to configure `CallbackGraphQlHttpHandler` bean in your application context.
+In order to enable HTTP subscription callback protocol support you need to configure `SubscriptionCallbackHandler` and `CallbackWebGraphQLInterceptor` beans in your application context.

-This library provides support for both WebMVC and WebFlux applications so make sure to instantiate correct flavor of protocol.

-* `com.apollographql.subscription.webmvc.CallbackGraphQlHttpHandler` for WebMVC applications
-* `com.apollographql.subscription.webflux.CallbackGraphQlHttpHandler` for WebFlux applications
+`CallbackWebGraphQLInterceptor` works with both WebMVC and WebFlux applications.

 Given a subscription